 Your staff members need to share your values.
 Hiring staff is not only about filling a skill or task requirement.
 Human capital is as important as the money you used to finance the business in the first place.

-As your business grows from a one person operation, you might need to employ others to help with the work load.
-Learn to trust your judgement and find ways to delegate more tasks and responsibilities to your employees.
+As your business grows from a one-person operation, you might need to employ others to help with the workload.
+Learn to trust your judgment and find ways to delegate more tasks and responsibilities to your employees.
 When you grow them, they will help your business grow.